-The Yorkshire coast has stunning natural landscapes, boasting the first Victorian seaside resorts, iconic harbour towns and the outstanding North York Moors.
+Discover a coastline of rich contrasts on the Yorkshire coast, boasting the first Victorian seaside resorts, iconic harbour towns and the outstanding North York Moors.

-To the south of the Yorkshire coast you’ll encounter the dramatic chalk cliffs of Flamborough and the ocean views at Bempton, home to around half a million seabirds.
+On the south of this coastal stretch you’ll encounter the dramatic chalk cliffs of Flamborough and the ocean views at Bempton, home to around half a million seabirds.
 The seascape becomes gradually gentler as you approach Spurn Head which features a long sandy spit which stretches out into the Humber Estuary.

 Direct flights from Holland, Germany and France to both Leeds and Newcastle.

-Several coaches a day from central London to Hull (61/2 to 7 hours)
+Several coaches a day direct from central London to Hull in under 7 hours.

 Daily overnight ferry from Rotterdam to Hull (12 hours) or Amsterdam to Newcastle (15 1/2 hours).

 Available from airports and regionally.
 Collections from train stations can be arranged.

 Michelin star restaurants or traditional smoked kippers - a wealth of choice

 Yorkshire lands a wide range of seafood, but its shellfish and kippers are particularly tasty.
 Lobster caught by expert local fishermen is regularly on the menu, renowned for its high quality.
 Kippers are smoked locally in Whitby – if you haven’t tried this most English of delicacies for breakfast you are in for a treat.Learn More